aptejada/aptejada.github.io/aboutme.md

 subtitle: Dats Aquamariene
 ---

-My name is Aubrey Joy Tejada.
-I have the following qualities:
+My name is Aubrey Joy Tejada

 - I have a background in Marine Molecular Biology
 - I am trained in Business, Environmental, and Medical Analytics